 Much like people, birds also like living near rivers, so Slavonia is a perfect habitat for them.
 If you want to explore this rich world, a bird-watching spot is your best starting point.
-In addition to bird watching as part of the "Drava Story" project in Noskovci, and a bird-watching spot in Borovo, one of the most interesting bird-watching spots is located on the "Let's Go to Syrmia" (Idemo u Srijem) tourist route in the heart of the fields around the village of Nijemci.
+Pairs well with birdwatching in the Drava Story Visitor Centre in Noskovci, and a bird-watching spot in Borovo, one of the most interesting bird-watching spots is located on the "Let's Go to Syrmia" (Idemo u Srijem) tourist route in the heart of the fields around the village of Nijemci.